servetadil/Checkout/PaymentGateway.Domain/README.md

 # Domain

-This layer is Domain Layer of my project.
+This layer is the Domain Layer of the project.
-This Layer only contains Core objects such as :  Entities and Common SharedKernel objects.
+This Layer only contains Core objects, such as :  Entities and Common SharedKernel objects.
-This Layer is used for communication reason beyween Application and Infrastructure.
+This Layer is used for communication reasons between Application and Infrastructure.